jamesrcole/dispGol/README.md

   * Only one animation can be included in each HTML page.
      * Based on my understanding of CreateJS, while the current version of it lets you have multiple independent animations on the one page, there isn't a way to toggle whether an animation is paused/playing without effecting all of the animations on the page.
 I imagine this will be addressed soon.

+  * Slow to load for larger patterns and/or animations showing more time-steps
+     * Currently it generates the entire animation as part of loading the page.

   * 'Boundary' atoms (on cells) aren't shown.
      * if the definition of the animation specifies a N x M sized grid, then the animation will show a N+2 x M+2 sized grid.
 That is, it shows a 'boundary' layer of cells around the edge of the grid.
 The grid-lines for these cells fade out towards the edges.
 It shows these because the updating for each cell takes into account the surrounding cells, and we want to show the cells surrounding the cells on the outside edges of the N x M grid.
 However, if the pattern includes atoms any of those 'boundary' cells, they won't be shown on the grid or included in the update animation (i.e. not shown in the updateSquare).
      * however, the calculation of the state of the variable that represents the next grid state does factor into account all of the atoms, and if the 'hidden' atoms did create new atoms in the next moment, even though they won't be shown on the grid when that next state becomes the current state, those atoms will appear on the updateSquares.